-Currently, Will is working on litigation involving cancer victims with occupational and environmental exposure to benzene.
+Previously, Will has worked on litigation involving cancer victims with occupational and environmental exposure to benzene.
 He has developed comprehensive and specific knowledge of the scientific and medical issues unique to this area of practice.

-He is also handling cases in the BP Oil Spill litigation and cases involving severe injuries related to e-cigarette explosions and other injuries related to exploding electronic devices and lithium-ion batteries.
+He also handled cases in the BP Oil Spill litigation and cases involving severe injuries related to e-cigarette explosions and other injuries related to exploding electronic devices and lithium-ion batteries.

 Will is a member of the Alabama State Bar, the Alabama State Bar Young Lawyers Section, the Montgomery County Bar Association, and the Autauga County Bar Association.
 He is a member of the Attorneys Information Exchange Group (AIEG) and the American Association for Justice where he serves on the e-Cig Litigation Group, the Section Toxic Environmental & Pharmaceutical (STEP) Section and the Products Liability Section.
 Will is also a member of the Mississippi Association for Justice, the Tennessee Association for Justice and is involved in toxic tort seminars and conferences.

 Will began working for Beasley Allen in the Fraud section as a law clerk in his second year of law school, where he assisted attorneys in the areas of consumer fraud litigation and Fair Labor Standards Act litigation.
 After graduating law school, he began working full time as an attorney in the Toxic Torts section.
 In September of 2013, Will began serving as counsel for the Alabama Secretary of State’s office, where he gained wide-ranging civil litigation experience.
 He rejoined Beasley Allen in September of 2015.